Azure-Samples/ms-identity-java-webapi/README.md

 1. On the left hand menu, choose **Certificates & Secrets** and click on `New client secret` in the **Client Secrets** section:

    - Type a key description (of instance `app secret`),
-   - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.
+   - Select one of the provided key durations as per your security needs.
-   - When you save this page, the key value will be displayed, copy, and save the value in a safe location.
-   - You'll need this key later to configure the project.
-This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
+   - When you save this page, the key value will be displayed.
+Copy and save the value in a safe location.
+You'll need this key later to configure the project.
+This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure portal.

-#### Configure the msal-obo-sample to use your Azure AD tenant
+#### Configure the **msal-obo-sample** to use your Azure AD tenant

 Open `application.properties` in the src/main/resources folder.
-Fill in with your tenant and app registration information noted in registration step.
-Replace *Enter_the_Tenant_Id_Here* with the *Tenant Id*, *Enter_the_Application_Id_here* with the *Application Id* and *Enter_the_Client_Secret_Here* with the *key value* noted.
+Fill in with your tenant and app registration information noted in registration step. - -

+- Replace *Enter_the_Tenant_Id_Here* with  Directory (tenant) ID.
+- *Enter_the_Application_Id_here* withthe Application (client) ID.
+- *Enter_the_Client_Secret_Here* with the *key value* noted.

-### Step 4: Run the application
+### Step 4: Run the applications

 To run the project, you can either: